-We have listed the Events that make up THE ALL TERRAIN RALLY CHALLENGE, most of which are in Wales with the Ryedale Rally in Yorkshire and the Keilder(K2) Rally in Northumberland and now the Borders Rally stradling Cumbria and the Scottish Borders.
+We have listed the events in a dedicated ATRC calendar, that make up THE ALL TERRAIN RALLY CHALLENGE.
 We will keep you posted with a newsletter for the regs and entries – so be sure to sign up for our newsletter as well, as we send advanced notifications for entries to events in the ATRC.

 Besides some off-road skills, its helpful if you are reasonably fit or at least “bike fit” as you might be in the saddle all day.
 Knowing about your bike and what makes it tick helps too because you can’t find an AA van in forest, let alone much of a phone signal.